 I’d been told many horror stories of arriving in Tangier to be met by locals keen to offer their services as guides, to take their taxi, or use their choice of hotel.
 In reality there were two or three who spoke to us as we came out of the port but a polite ‘non merci’ was generally sufficient to send them to someone else.
 We found that also worked when wandering around the narrow lanes of the medina and kasbah.
 There was the odd shopkeeper trying to give us the hard sell, and one or two others offering to be our guide, but nothing compared to the relentlessness that we’ve experienced previously in Marrakech.

-There are museums galore in Tangier including the Kasbah Museum, American Legation and Museum of Moroccan Arts but, as we were only here for a short time (and wanted to use one of our days to travel further afield to Chefchaouen, Morocco’s blue city – watch this space for a blog), we decided to spend our time exploring the city and leave these for next time.
+There are museums galore in Tangier including the Kasbah Museum, American Legation and Museum of Moroccan Arts but, as we were only here for a short time (and wanted to use one of our days to travel further afield to Chefchaouen, Morocco’s blue city, we decided to spend our time exploring the city and leave these for next time.

 The Medina and Kasbah